rcsb/mmtf/spec.md

 ## Remarks

-- Msgpack (v5) is used as the container format, see [msgpack spec](https://github.com/msgpack/msgpack/blob/master/spec.md).
-- Encoded, binary fields are stored as big-endian when applicable i.e. for 16/32-bit un/signed integers and for 16/32/64 floats.
-- For encoded fields, decoding instructions are provided below.
-- 64-bit un/signed integers in custom fields are forbidden as they can not represented natively in JavaScript.
 - Fields are either optional or required.
 Decoding libraries must handle both presence and absence of optional fields.
 - Spatial data (e.g. coordinates, unit cell lengths) are given in angstrom.
 - TODO debate custom fields